Learn How to Spray Paint your PC Case a New Color Fast

 Step Four: Lay down thin coats of filling primer

-To get a really smooth finish, a couple of thin layers of filling primer will create a lovely smooth surface for the spray paint to finish too.
-Don’t apply thick coats; three thin coats are better than one thicker coating.
+To get a really smooth finish, a couple of thin layers of filling primer will create a lovely smooth surface for the spray paint to adhere too.
+Don’t apply thick coats as this will create an uneven finish and potentially ruin the end result; three thin coats are better than one thicker coating.

 Step Five: Spray the case